-The WVU Reed College of Media requires its entering freshmen and transfer students (journalism or advertising/public relations majors) to have their own laptops for use in journalism and strategic communications classes and projects.
+The WVU Reed College of Media requires its entering freshmen and transfer students to have their own laptops for use in media classes and projects.

 Students will also be expected to have access to a smartphone with a photo resolution of at least 5 megapixels for work they will create in class.
 It must be able to capture both still photographs and video.
 This decision was made to help address the growing need for digital skills in the media professions and for our students’ need for continuous access to software for individual and collaborative work.

 Students may use a Mac-based or PC (Windows) laptop, as long as they have the minimum specifications noted below - Game Design and Interactive Media students should consider the PC option, specifically.
 Chromebooks are NOT acceptable for classwork, as they do not meet the specifications listed.

 Mac Operating System Requirements

 - Apple M2 chip with 8‑core CPU, 10‑core GPU, 16‑core Neural Engine